Microsoft 365 (SharePoint & OneDrive) backup for free with Raspberry Pi and Rclone

 - Keyboard and mouse for initial setup along with Screen connected via HDMI cable.

-Firstly we head to Raspberry OS website and downloading the desired operating system.
+Firstly we head to the Raspberry OS website and download the desired operating system.

 We will need a system with a desktop environment, as despite that backup and further management can be done through the terminal, we need a web browser to get an authentication token.